AyushChoudhary-X/AI-Coding-Assistant/README.md

-# AlgoZenith Chat Bot Chrome Extension
+# AI Powered Coding Assistant Chrome extension for maang.in(Algozenith)

 The AlgoZenith Chat Bot Chrome Extension revolutionizes how you interact with AI for problem-solving.
 Built with a seamless interface and powerful features, this extension ensures that your coding journey is smooth, efficient, and enjoyable.
 Whether you're tackling complex problems or seeking hints and solutions, AlgoZenith Chat Bot is here to assist you every step of the way.